Ricy137/Custom-ui/README.md

 ## curent develop plan
 * update current components
-* Solve the conflicts and provide docs
+* Solve the conflicts and provide docs( not only for demonstration, but also for self-use, lol)

 ## Why do I start the repo?